clairefro/obsidian-chat-cbt-plugin/README.md

 ## Demo

-Chat with ChatCBT any hour of the day to help reframe your negative thoughts and rewire your reactions to distressful circumstances[\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer).
+Chat with ChatCBT any hour of the day to help reframe your negative thoughts and rewire your reactions to distressful circumstances ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).

 Your conversations are stored in local files on your computer you can use as a diary, or even share with a therapist.